Dimide was founded by a father and son team of structural engineers who got set on a mission to perfect the common c-clamp.

 If you want to develop an amazing product you need to listen to what customers and supporters are saying.
 We were fortunate to be able to attend Fabtech in 2016 and 2017 during which we spoke to over a thousand avid fabricators who all let us know what they were looking for in their ideal clamp.
 Combining Fabtech with shop visits, feedback from our local fabrication community, Kickstarter back feedback and more and we had a solid list of how to make the perfect clamp.

-Our goal became to make a Dimide Clamp that met all the following:
+Our goal became to make an impact compatible Dimide Clamp that met all the following:

 - Reduce setup time